-Q5.
-What should I do if I cannot access the internet even though the configuration is finished?
+Q4.
+What should I do if I can't access the internet even though the configuration is finished?

 - Visit http://tplinkwifi.net, and log in with your TP-Link ID or the password you set for the router. - 2.
 Go to Advanced > Status to check internet status: